Anatomy of a Conversation

 Francois Chollet, the creator of Keras, describes LLMs as interpolative databases.3 As Chollet points out, LLMs lack the ability to extrapolate; they memorize patterns to answer questions rather than genuinely understanding or reasoning.

 Fundamentally, LLMs serve as external storage for us.
-Through their interactions with users, these models—which have absorbed a significant amount of the internet—collect new sources of data in addition to preserving existing ones.
+Through their interactions with users, these models collect new sources of data in addition to preserving existing ones.
 But, their ability to learn is essentially different from the human quality of educability.
 Learning new information does not make them smarter or more adaptive than humans.
-Instead, after their training phase, their cognitive "growth" stops—it's as if their minds stop working on graduation day.4
+Instead, after their training phase, their cognitive "growth" stops it's as if their minds stop working on graduation day.4

 LLMs, despite their limitations, have the potential to play a significant role in our lives.
 We might approach them as mind-openers rather than just as instruments for writing text, creating interfaces with a few prompts, or responding to basic questions.